-17. Candidate Nomination Deadlines
+10. Candidate Nomination Deadlines

-The C.R.O. shall determine and announce the deadlines for the nominations of candidates prior to the end of November each year, to occur not fewer than

-- a. thirteen (13) days before the date of the Executive Committee and Board of Governors Election; or - b. nine (9) days before the date of the Faculty Councillor Election.
+The C.R.O. shall determine and announce the deadlines for the nominations of candidates prior to the end of November each year, to occur not fewer than a. thirteen (13) days before the date of the Executive Committee and Board of Governors Election; or

-18. Candidate Nomination Packages
+11. Candidate Nomination Packages

-- (1) The C.R.O. shall make available to every member nomination packages not fewer than twenty (20) days before the nomination deadline as set out in Section 17, and shall advertise the availability of these in not fewer than three (3) editions of the student newspaper before the nomination deadline. - (2) The C.R.O shall produce nomination packages which shall contain, at minimum - a. complete and current copies of Bylaw 2000 and the Judiciary of the Students' Union Bylaw; - b. nomination papers soliciting the name, contact information, and student identification number of the proposed nominee, the position the nominee wishes to contest, and - i. for Executive and Board of Governors elections, nominations papers soliciting the names, faculties, years, signatures, and student identification numbers of at least fifty (50) and at most one hundred (100) members as nominators; - ii. for General Faculties Councillor and Students' Union Councillor nominations papers soliciting the names, faculties, years, signatures, and student identification numbers of at least ten (10) and at most twenty (20) members registered in the same faculty as the nominee as nominators; - c. contact information for the C.R.O. and D.R.O.s:

-- d. the time, date, and location for the candidates meeting; - e. the building code limits on banner size.
-In the absence of an upper limit, the C.R.O. will specify a size deemed appropriate - (3) Valid nomination packages shall contain - a. a signed acceptance of the nomination by the proposed nominee; - b. a signed letter from the proposed nominee's faculty confirming that he/she is in good academic standing under University regulations; - c. a statement, signed by the proposed nominee, identifying the name under which he/she wishes to appear on the ballot, and - i. for Executive and Board of Governors nominees, papers soliciting the names, faculties, years, signatures, and student identification numbers of at least fifty (50) members identifying themselves as nominators as well as a fifty dollar (\$50.00) deposit in the form of cash or a certified cheque or money order payable to the Students' Union, - ii. for General Faculties Councillor and Students' Union Councillor nominees, papers soliciting the names, faculties, years, signatures, and student identification numbers of at least ten (10) members registered in the same faculty as the nominee as nominators; - (4) Candidates who are registered in Open Studies are exempt from Section 18(3) (c) (ii).
+- (1) The C.R.O. shall make available to every member nomination packages not fewer than twenty (20) days before the nomination deadline as set out in Section 10, and shall advertise the availability of these in not fewer than three (3) editions of the student newspaper before the nomination deadline. - (2) The C.R.O shall produce nomination packages which shall contain, at minimum - a. complete and current copies of Bylaw 2200 and the Judiciary of the Students' Union Bylaw; - b. nomination papers soliciting the name, contact information, and student identification number of the proposed nominee, the position the nominee wishes to contest, and for Executive and Board of Governors elections, nominations papers soliciting the names, faculties, years, signatures, and student identification numbers of at least fifty (50) and at most one hundred (100) members as nominators; - c. contact information for the C.R.O. and D.R.O.s. - d. the time, date, and location for the candidates meeting; - e. the building code limits on banner size.
+In the absence of an upper limit, the C.R.O. will specify a size deemed appropriate - (3) Valid nomination packages shall contain - a. a signed acceptance of the nomination by the proposed nominee; - b. a signed letter from the proposed nominee's faculty confirming that he/she is in good academic standing under University regulations; - c. a statement, signed by the proposed nominee, identifying the name under which he/she wishes to appear on the ballot, and - for Executive and Board of Governors nominees, papers soliciting the names, faculties, years, signatures, and student identification numbers of at least fifty (50) members identifying themselves as nominators as well as a fifty dollar (\$50.00) deposit in the form of cash or a certified cheque or money order payable to the Students' Union.

-19. Restrictions on Candidate Nominees
+12. Restrictions on Candidate Nominees

-- (1) No member shall be nominated for more than one (1) of the positions contested in each election. - (2) Notwithstanding Section 19(1), members may be nominated for both Students' Council and General Faculties Council within the same election. - (3) Members of Students' Council and its standing committees, in order for their nomination papers to be valid are required to take a leave of absence from their duties for the period beginning with the nomination deadline and ceasing with the conclusion of voting of the election in which they are contesting a position.
+- (1) No member shall be nominated for more than one (1) of the positions contested in each election. - (2) Members of Students' Council and its standing committees, in order for their nomination papers to be valid are required to take a leave of absence from their duties for the period beginning with the nomination deadline and ceasing with the conclusion of voting of the election in which they are contesting a position.
 The following exceptions apply: - a.
-Any member of Students' Council contesting an executive position when the race is uncontested. - b.
-An executive contesting a Councillor position when the race is uncontested, - c.
-Any member of Students' Council, excluding members of the Executive, contesting a Councillor position.
+Any member of Students' Council contesting an executive position when the race is uncontested,